mits-foss/Soc-Final/backend/README.md

 /submit_user              [POST]   - Submits user data (email/phone) for new users
 /dashboard                [GET]    - Fetches user-specific PR data and leaderboard
 /leaderboard              [GET]    - Retrieves the top contributors
-/random_api_key           [GET]    - Returns a random API key for rate limiting
 /token_status             [GET]    - Lists all active GitHub tokens
 /webhook                  [POST]   - Handles incoming GitHub webhooks for PRs
-/refresh-tokens           [GET]    - Runs a function that will check users table, and remove tokens that dont have any connection in API_KEYS

 ---